tablesandwaves/tblswvs.app/README.md

 This Max for Live device communicates with the tblswvs.app Electron app by passing OSC-like messages back and forth.
 It is a very simple device that uses Max's `[udpreceive]` and `[udpsend]` objects (using ports 33333 and 33334, respectively).
 For example, when tblswvs.app creates a melody or rhythm, this device is responsible for adding or updating clips and their MIDI notes.

-The `tblswvs.osc.amxd` file and its corresponding JavaScript file, `tblswvs.osc.js`, must be accessible to Live.
+The files `tblswvs.osc.amxd`, `tblswvs.osc.js` and `tblswvs-clip-observer.maxpat` must be accessible to Live.
 Example setup:

 Copy the files in `m4l/` to your Live presets folder